MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 But it's not important to have a deep understanding of all these operators for effective debugging.

-Behind the scenes, the operator graph is turned into a dataflow that is organized in a hierarchical structure.
+Behind the scenes, the operator graph is turned into a dataflow.
-The dataflow  operators and so-called regions, which in turn contain operators and (sub)regions.
+The dataflow is organized in a hierarchical structure that contains operators and _regions_, which define a hierarchy on the operators.
-In our example, the dataflow contains a InputRegion, BuildRegion, and a region for the sink.
+In our example, the dataflow contains a `InputRegion`, `BuildRegion`, and a region for the sink.

 ![Regions and operator visualization](/images/regions-and-operators-abstract.png)